XPhyro/py-sequences/sequence4/README.tex.md

 See [A105598](https://oeis.org/A105598).

 # Comments
-Implementation does not produce correct output.
+Implementation, although being close, does not produce correct output.

 # Requisites
 Written and tested with Python 3.8.2.